Arraying/Arraying.de/content/post/2021-11-06-antifraud.md

 I added some basic checks for trend `#1` and `#3` and the suite was good to go!

 If you are interested, [the source code can be found here](https://github.com/Arraying/Andy/blob/main/src/andy/suite.py).
-I encorage you to read it to see what is going on, it's a little bit too complex to describe here but it should hopefully be somewhat comprehensible.
+I encourage you to read it to see what is going on, it's a little bit too complex to describe here but it should hopefully be somewhat comprehensible.

 ## Phase 2: Implementing the algorithm in a bot